cgeisenberger/little-helpers/analyse-10x-data.md

 ## Obtaining sequencing data

 In addition to their scRNA-Seq platform, 10x Genomics has published its own suite of analysis tools which consist mainly of the **cellranger** software and some additional tools.
 Cellranger is capable of performing the full workflow from raw data produced by Illumina sequencers to count matrices (plus some additional steps for visualization etc.).
-Consider looking into the documentation [here][https://support.10xgenomics.com/single-cell-gene-expression/software/overview/welcome].
+Consider looking into the documentation [here](https://support.10xgenomics.com/single-cell-gene-expression/software/overview/welcome).

 However, a number of different data formats may be encountered if downloading data from public repositories such as the sequencing read archive (SRA) or the European Nucleotide Archive (ENA).
-Refer to this guide for more information.
+More information [here](https://github.com/cgeisenberger/little-helpers/blob/master/download-data.md)

 The main data types are: